9 Beautiful Beaches in Hawke’s Bay

-Almost untouched, the beach is probably the most popular surf spot of the area.
+Almost untouched, the beach is probably the most popular surf spot in the area.
 With no facilities but a parking area, the beach instantly feels like a lost world.
-Although in summer, it becomes more popular enough to bring in the life guards.
+Although in summer, it becomes more popular enough to bring in the lifeguards.

 Location: 19.5km southeast from Havelock North.
 Take Te Mata Road then turn right on Waimarama Road, then onto Ocean Beach Road.

 Located next to Ocean Beach, Waimarama is easy to walk to in around 4 hours when the tide is low.
 The long stretching beach is the perfect spot for a relaxing afternoon or early morning with its stunning sunrise.
 When in the area, consider visiting the Hakikino Maori site where a fortress used to stand to protect the local settlement.